 - Training in

 Department of Training and Workforce Development.
 Coverage includes adult and community education.

 ‘A leading provider of lifelong learning opportunities in a diverse range of community, workplace and professional education’.

 - Adult Learners’ Week

-‘Adult Learners’ Week in Australia is part of an international festival of adult learning.
-Adult Learners’ Week also provides an opportunity for informed discussion about the current provision of adult learning in Australia and to consider what improvements are needed to take Australia forward.’
-All details for across Australia can be found here.
+‘Part of an international festival of adult learning.
+Adult Learners’ Week also provides an opportunity for informed discussion about the current provision of adult learning in Australia’.

 - Adult Learning Australia

 News, features, publications, events, links, more.